-The principal activities of the Group during the year were to execute a binding terms sheet agreement to acquire 100% of the shares and or units of the entities which constitute the businesses known as Site Services Holdings Pty Ltd (SSH Group).
+The principal activities of the Group during the year were to execute a binding terms sheet agreement to acquire 100% of the shares and or units of the entities which constitute the businesses known as the Site Services Holdings group of companies (SSH Group).
 Contemporaneously with the execution of the binding terms sheet the Company is in the process of preparing for listing on ASX and raising \$6,250,000 via an initial public offer (IPO).